42Shawn/PTQ4DM/README.md

 ```

 **Related Work**
-Our repo is modified based on the Pytorch implementations of Improved Diffusion ([IDDPM](https://github.com/openai/improved-diffusion), ICML 2021) and QDrop ([QDrop](https://github.com/wimh966/QDrop), ICLR 2022).
+Our repo is developed based on the PyTorch implementations of Improved Diffusion ([IDDPM](https://github.com/openai/improved-diffusion), ICML 2021) and QDrop ([QDrop](https://github.com/wimh966/QDrop), ICLR 2022).
 Thanks to the authors for releasing their codebases!